QiuYukang/5G-LENA/doc/source/nr-module.rst

-The frequency-domain scheduling (2) of RBGs can be performed using different scheduling algorithms (round robin, proportional fair, max rate, RL-based).
+The frequency-domain scheduling (2) of RBGs can be performed using different scheduling algorithms (round robin, proportional fair, max rate, QoS, RL-based, random).
 Which decide how RBGs are allocated among different UEs associated to the same beam.
 Multiple fairness checks can be ensured in between each level of scheduling - the time domain and the frequency domain.
 For instance, a UE that already has its needs covered by a portion of the assigned resources can free these resources for others to use.

-The NR module currently offers three specializations of the OFMA schedulers.
+The NR module currently offers several specializations of the OFDMA schedulers.
-These specializations perform the downlink scheduling in a round robin (RR), proportional fair (PF) and max rate (MR) manner, respectively, as explained in the following:
+These specializations perform the downlink scheduling in a round robin (RR), proportional fair (PF), max rate (MR), QoS, AI RL-based, or random manner, respectively, as explained in the following:

-* RR: the available RBGs are divided evenly among UEs associated to that beam
+* RR: the available RBGs are divided evenly among UEs associated to that beam.
 * PF: the available RBGs are distributed among the UEs according to a PF metric that considers the actual rate (based on the CQI) elevated to :math:`\alpha` and the average rate that has been provided in the previous slots to the different UEs.
 Changing the α parameter changes the PF metric.
 For :math:`\alpha=0`, the scheduler selects the UE with the lowest average rate.
 For :math:`\alpha=1`, the scheduler selects the UE with the largest ratio between actual rate and average rate.
 * MR: the total available RBGs are distributed among the UEs according to a maximum rate (MR) metric that considers the actual rate (based on the CQI) of the different UEs.
+* QoS: the available RBGs are distributed among the UEs based on their traffic requirements by considering QoS profile of each QoS flow (the 5QI information, such as the resource type, the priority level and the Packet Delay
+Budget (PDB), along with real-time measurements as provided at the MAC layer, i.e., the head-of-line delay (HOL) and the PF metric.
+* AI RL-based: the available RBGs are distributed based on the RL model whose objective is to meet latency requirements.
+AI RL-based scheduler considers QoS profile of each QoS flow together with HOL delay.
+* Random: the available RBGs are divided among UEs in a random manner to ensure that all UEs get assigned, with no clear preference to a particular UE.
+The generated interference is random in the power/time/frequency/spatial domains because of the random selection of UEs.

 Each of these OFDMA schedulers is performing a load-based scheduling of symbols per beam in time-domain for the downlink.
 In the uplink,